Los Helados

 Summary

-Los Helados is a copper-gold porphyry deposit discovered by NGEx Resources in 2008.
+Los Helados is a copper-gold porphyry deposit discovered by Josemaria Resources inc. (formerly NGEx Resources Inc.) in 2008, and was spun-out to NGEx Minerals via a plan of arrangement in 2019.
 It is one of the largest grassroots copper-gold discoveries made in the last decade and is one of the largest undeveloped copper-gold resources in the world.
-The deposit is well located with respect to existing mining infrastructure at the Caserones Mine, which is operated by the project’s 31% partner, and 10 km from the Lundin Group's Josemaria Project which is under development in neighbouring Argentina.
+The deposit is well located with respect to existing mining infrastructure at the Caserones Mine, where NGEx Minerals’ 31% partner at Los Helados also holds a minority interest.
+In addition, Los Helados is 10 km from the Lundin Group's Josemaria Project which is under development in neighbouring Argentina.
 Metallurgical test work indicates that Los Helados would produce a high-quality precious metal-rich copper concentrate.
 We believe that the combination of a large, high-quality resource with the proximity to mining infrastructure owned by our partners positions Los Helados as one of the best copper development opportunities globally.

 Location